 There is a filing fee that must be paid upon the filing of the Application.
 The parent also must pay a service fee for having the sheriff serve the Application to Modify the custody order upon the other parent.
 If the parent cannot afford to pay the fees due to financial circumstances, the court can be asked to postpone payment of the fees.
 The parent must provide specific details on his or her income and expenses.
 A person who asks to defer payment can file without paying a fee.
 The fee is still due.
 It will be assessed to one of the parents when the court makes a decision on the case.

 After the Application is filed, many courts require mediation or attendance at a children-in-the-middle class before a hearing will be scheduled.
 At the hearing, both parents will have a chance to explain why the custody order should or should not be modified.
 Both parents should bring with them to the hearing any witnesses and evidence that they have that supports their opinion about whether custody should change.
-This could include proof of the parent's place of residence, a Department of Human Services report about child abuse or neglect, documents from a parent's criminal court case showing drug charges, or witnesses who will testify about child abuse or drug use.
+This could include proof of the parent's place of residence, a Department of Health and Human Services report about child abuse or neglect, documents from a parent's criminal court case showing drug charges, or witnesses who will testify about child abuse or drug use.
 Remember that judges are often reluctant to modify a custody order.
 It is important that the parent trying to modify an order is fully prepared for the modification hearing.
 It is recommended that both parents retain attorneys for help with the modification hearing.

 While Iowa Legal Aid can occasionally represent a parent in a modification action, we receive more requests for help than we can accommodate.
 If an Iowa Legal Aid attorney cannot represent a parent in a modification action, Iowa Legal Aid can often give advice about modification to the parent.